-contemporary Psellus" are not serious, and are merely bare records of the succession of the Emperors - who came after whom - and leave out all the important events.
-This notice is very important; the criticism cannot apply to the Chronography of Psellus which we possess, and therefore suggests that Psellus wrote a brief epitome of history which began at A.D.
-813, and is now lost.
+Another continuator of Theophanes arose in the eleventh century in the person of John Scylitzes (a curopalates and drungarios of the guard), a contemporary of Psellus.
+Beginning with 811 (two years before Theophanes ends) he brought his chronicle down to 1079.
+His chief sources are the Scriptores post Theophanem, Leo Diaconus, and Attaleiates; but he used other sources which are unknown to us, and for his own time oral information.
+His preface contains an extremely interesting criticism on the historiographers who had dealt with his period.
+Since Theophanes, he says, there has been no satisfactory epitome of history.
+The works of "the Siceliot teacher" (a mysterious person whose identity has not been established)26 and "our contemporary Psellus" are not serious, and are merely bare records of the succession of the Emperors - who came after whom - and leave out all the important events.
+This notice is very important; the criticism cannot apply to the Chronography of Psellus which we possess, and therefore suggests that Psellus wrote a brief epitome of history which began at 813, and is now lost.
 Other historians have treated only short periods or episodes, like Genesius, Theodore Daphnopates, Leo Diaconus, and others; and all these have written with a purpose or tendency - one to praise an Emperor, another to blame a Patriarch.
-The whole text of Scylitzes has not yet been published, but is accessible for historical purposes in the Latin translation of B. Gabius (Venice, 1570), combined with the chronicle of Cedrenus, which (see below) contains practically a second ed. of Scylitzes up to A.D.
-1057.
-The Greek text of the latter part of the work, A.D.
-1057-1079, is printed in the Paris Byzantine series, and reprinted in the Bonn collection, along with Cedrenus.
+The whole text of Scylitzes has not yet been published, but is accessible for historical purposes in the Latin translation of B. Gabius (Venice, 1570), combined with the chronicle of Cedrenus, which (see below) contains practically a second ed. of Scylitzes up to 1057.
+The Greek text of the latter part of the work, 1057-1079, is printed in the Paris Byzantine series, and reprinted in the Bonn collection, along with Cedrenus.
 A complete critical edition is being prepared by J. Seger.
 [On sources, &c. consult Hirsch, Byzantinische Studien.]

-The Historical Synopsis of GEORGE CEDRENUS (c.
-1100 A.D.), from the creation to A.D.
-1057, is a compilation, in its earlier part, up to A.D.
-811, from Theophanes, George Monachus, Symeon Magister, and above all, the Psuedo-Symeon (see above).
-From A.D.
-811 to the end Cedrenus merely wrote out Scylitzes word for word.
+The Historical Synopsis of George Cedrenus (c.
+1100), from the creation to 1057, is a compilation, in its earlier part, up to 811, from Theophanes, George Monachus, Symeon Magister, and above all, the Psuedo-Symeon (see above).
+From 811 to the end Cedrenus merely wrote out Scylitzes word for word.
 [Bonn edition in two vols., 1838-9.
 Cp.
 Hirsch, op. cit.]